dperrymorrow/re-bars/docs/_src/md/application.md

 - `instance` | `Object` the Handlebars instance the app is using
 - `render` | `Function` the function

-You then call `render` passing in the selector of the target element for your application to render to.
+You then call `render` passing in the selector for a target element to render to.

 ```javascript
 const app = ReBars.app(...your app definition);